ajacques/eslintrb/README.md

 Eslintrb.lint(source, :defaults)
 ```

-If you have a JSON `.eslintrc` file at the current directory you can pass `:eslintrc` as option and the file will be parsed.
+If you have a JSON `.eslintrc` or a YAML `.eslintrc.yml` file in the current directory you can pass `:eslintrc` as option and the file will be parsed.
 The resulting Hash will be used as options.

 ```json